The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

 ## Doxygen

+OpenROAD's Doxygen pages may be found [here](../doxygen_output/html/classes.html).

-OpenROAD uses Doxygen style comments.
+In addition, OpenROAD uses Doxygen style comments.
 Our preferred syntax for Doxygen comments can be found in this [file](../../src/odb/include/odb/odb.h).
 Also, do refer to the official Doxygen documentation for more information on what you can include in your Doxygen comments [here](https://www.doxygen.nl/manual/docblocks.html).